 Tip: if you're adding the sauce directly to a hot pan with other ingredients, like a stir fry, there's no need to simmer the sauce in advance to activate the corn starch.
 Simply whisk everything together in a bowl, then add it to the pan.

-Ways to Use Korean BBQ Sauce
+Ways to Use It

 Korean barbecue is a cooking method that typically involves grilling various meats over charcoal.
-But since this is a vegan recipe blog, I'm here to talk about all the ways you can use Korean BBQ sauce in plant-based dishes.
+But since this is a vegan recipe blog, I'm here to talk about all the ways you can use Korean BBQ sauce in plant-based cooking.

 The bold flavors of Korean BBQ sauce are great with tempeh, tofu, and seitan.
 Pan-sear the proteins then add the sauce directly to the pan to thicken.